 The solution — as this article’s name makes clear — is a custom sample.

 It doesn’t have to be long: A page or two can do the trick.
 By giving them a taste of precisely what they can expect from you, you remove all doubt from the equation.
 If they love it, great.
 If they hate it, great.
 In either case, both of you can move on with your best interests protected.

 Invariably, when I’m wrapping up that initial client consultation, and I get the “Do you have any writing samples?” question, I come back with, “Tell you what: I’d like to do a custom sample, based on your own project.
 That way you’ll know exactly what you can get from me.”

 And invariably, happiness emerges at this juncture that could part the wall from the ceiling.
 On the client’s end, they’re going in with zero doubt.
 On the writer’s end, there’s just a tiny sacrifice of time involved — or at least it should be tiny, if the writer knows his or her craft — and the assurance that you won’t waste someone else’s time if your sensibilities don’t end up matching.

-Unsolicited comment by client J.T. who received a custom writing sample from Eric Shapiro: “IF (and that’s a mighty big IF) I wasn’t confident before — I AM NOW!
+Unsolicited comment by client J.T. who received a custom writing sample from us: “IF (and that’s a mighty big IF) I wasn’t confident before — I AM NOW!
 Gosh, I felt your excitement and I know I’m in good hands…I talked to a few people BUT I relate to you!
 Talking was good.
-Thanks, E, take care of my baby (manuscript).
+Thanks, take care of my baby (manuscript).
 Think BEST SELLER!”